 Three Fairmont State University students spent the week of spring break in March interning with the West Virginia Legislature in Charleston.

-Emily Markham, Alex Vance and Larry Ross were selected to participate in the Frasure-Singleton Internship program.
+Emily Markham of Clarksburg, Alex Vance of Ashford and Larry Ross of Bridgeport were selected to participate in the Frasure-Singleton Internship program.
 Dr. William Harrison, Assistant Professor of Political Science, is the current faculty contact on campus for the program.
 There were 51 positions available to undergraduate students.

 The internship is sponsored through the West Virginia Legislature.
 During the regular 60-day session, participants spent a week with an assigned legislator, attended committee meetings and accompanied them on the senate floor during daily sessions.
 They also aided their legislator with issue research, constituent requests and other legislative tasks.